 On September 30, 2022, the Company sold its Korea operations, which were reported within the Acceptance segment, for total consideration of \$0 million, consisting of \$43 million in net cash and an equity interest in the buyer of \$7 million.
-The Company recognized a pre-tax loss of \$127 million on the sale, recorded within net gain on sale of businesses and other assets in the consolidated statement of income for the year ended December 31, 2022.
+The Company recognized a pre-tax loss of \$120 million on the sale, recorded within net (gain) loss on sale of businesses and other assets in the consolidated statement of income during the three months ended September 30, 2022.
 The loss was comprised of the difference between the consideration received and the net carrying amount of the business, including \$40 million of allocated goodwill, \$48 million of customer relationship net intangible assets and \$56 million of accumulated foreign currency translation losses, which were reclassified from accumulated other comprehensive loss.